The Parallel Agent Economy

 This entry is part 4 of 6 in the series The Parallel Agent Economy

 Enterprises are making agentic tooling decisions right now without enough information.
 That’s not a criticism.
 The information doesn’t exist yet.
 Today’s pricing tells you almost nothing about tomorrow’s.
 Cursor reportedly runs negative gross margins on its power users.
-The cost … Continue reading
+The cost spread between coding agents is an order of magnitude wide, and the customers getting the … Read more

 Managing Agents Is a New Management Discipline